 While a human resource can take about several minutes to process a single stop payment, a bot can do the same in much lesser time, and that too with zero errors.

 RPA can automate this manual activity through browser automation and data scraping.
-This automatically pulls payment information from the core banking system and posts it to the Fedwire Funds Service.
-This not only saves banks a lot of time and money but also gives them the option to replace expensive human counterparts for doing the same task.
+It automatically pulls payment information from the core banking system and posts it to the Fedwire Funds Service.
+It not only saves banks a lot of time and money but also to replace expensive human counterparts for doing the same task.

 RPA can be a great tool for tracking fraudulent activities from different accounts.
 It isn’t the most efficient or cost-effective way to use a human resource for watching every single account or tracking activity all day.
 RPA can thus be a great alternative to detect frauds, flag suspicious activities, and notify concerned authorities in case of fraud.